Zehavas-NBS/Clalit-Home/README.md

 - **Server (Backend)**
   - Handles API requests and database operations.
-  - Located in the `Server` directory.
+  - Located in the `backend` directory.
 - **Client (Frontend)**
   - Built with React and communicates with the API.
-  - Located in the `Client` directory.
+  - Located in the `frontend` directory.

 ---